Lee Hee Seng

-Edward Lee Hee Seng (11 April 1927 – 4 February 2012) was a former Singaporean banker, and chairman of the Public Service Commission from 1988 to 1998.
+Edward Lee Hee Seng (Note: Chinese: see Chinese name and romanisations) (11 April 1927 – 4 February 2012) was a former Singaporean banker, and chairman of the Public Service Commission from 1988 to 1998.
 He was also chairman of the Housing and Development Board from 1971 to 1975.

 In 1995, Lee succeeded Lien Ying Chow as chairman of the Overseas Union Bank, and was an important stakeholder in the bank, up till the merger with United Overseas Bank (UOB).
 He retired from UOB in 2003.

 Early life and education

-Lee received his early education at St. Patrick's School.
+Edward Lee Hee Seng received his early education at St. Patrick's School.
 Later, Lee attended Raffles Institution and graduated in 1946 with a School Certificate.
-He was also a graduate at the Administrative Staff College.
+He was also a graduate of the Administrative Staff College.

 In 1954, Lee was the first Malayan to pass the final examination conducted by the Building Societies' Institute, and was appointed as associate of the institute.

 Career

 Upon graduation, Lee joined the Commonwealth Development Corporation and was seconded to the Federal and Colonial Building Society (now known as the Malaya Building Society Berhad).
 In 1955, he was appointed as secretary of the society.
 In 1964, he was promoted again and served as general manager.
 Lee left the society in 1971 and returned to Singapore from Kuala Lumpur.